Position

 1. Clinical Management Consultants

-Clinical Management Consultants offers top-tier salaries for Health Information Managers.
-They focus on providing management consulting services to healthcare organizations.
-This company operates nationwide, offering opportunities in various locations.
+Clinical Management Consultants offers high-paying positions for Health Information Managers.
+They focus on providing consulting services to healthcare facilities.
+The company operates nationwide, offering various opportunities.

 2. Montana State University